 A Guide to the Major Website Traffic Acquisition Sources

 Direct traffic refers to visitors that come to your site by directly entering your website’s URL into their browser.
 These visitors have no traceable referral source, meaning they already knew your website’s direct URL.
-This traffic is important to monitor because it will be a good gauge for how your non-digital marketing strategy is going.
-This would include traditional media marketing such as radio ads, print ads, or radio campaigns where your audience would need to type in your website directly.
+This traffic is important to monitor because it will gauge how your non-digital marketing strategy is going.
+This would include traditional media marketing such as radio ads, print ads, or radio campaigns where your audience would directly type in your website.

-Remember, even if your campaigns didn’t include the exact web address, there is an auto-fill function of a search engine that will attempt to complete a web address for a person based upon what it guesses they are trying to look for.
+Remember, even if your campaigns didn’t include the exact web address, and auto-fill function of a search engine will attempt to complete a web address for a person based upon what it guesses they are trying to look for.
 For example, you may have never been to Home Depot’s website, but perhaps you saw an ad for a summer sale on television.
-When you begin to type in “www.homede” into your search bar, the search engine will likely auto-fill the search bar with the remainder of Home Depot’s full URL, which will also be counted as direct traffic as the source.
+So when you begin to type in “www.homede” into your search bar, the search engine will likely auto-fill the search bar with the remainder of Home Depot’s full URL, which will also be counted as direct traffic as the source.

 Direct traffic growth or decline can usually be attributed to brand awareness campaigns and traditional marketing efforts.